thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 If a query depends on an unchanged part of the code, we can just keep using the cached value.

 This is especially pertinent for an LSP.
-Requests need to be answered as fast as possible, computing our answers incrementally let's us do the least amount of work and responsd quickly.
+Requests need to be answered as fast as possible, computing our answers incrementally lets us do the least amount of work and respond quickly.
 Or we might receive any number of requests without the source code changing.
-Imagine a user using goto definition multiple times to jump around the codebase.
+Imagine a user jumping around their codebase by hitting the goto definition key multiple times.
 We can reuse our cached query results across those jumps and only recompute things when our source code actually changes.

-We understand what we're going to do now, implement a query-base compiler and a language server.
+We understand what we're going to do now, implement a query-based compiler and a language server.
 Let's talk about what we're not going to do.
-Our focus will be on the compiler and how it fufills requests for our LSP.
+Our focus will be on the compiler and how it fulfills requests for our LSP.
-But building a server still involves a lot of server-y stuff: http headers, json marshaling, IO, etc.
+But building a server still involves a lot of server-y stuff: HTTP headers, JSON marshaling, IO, etc.
 We won't be touching on any of that at all.
 We use the [`tower-lsp`](https://crates.io/crates/tower-lsp) crate, and it handles all that for us.

-We won't even cover all of the protocol part of LSP.
+We won't even cover all the protocol part of LSP.
 LSP is a gigantic [spec](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).
-I'm not confident any server implementas every request it specifies.
+I'm not confident any server implements every request it specifies.
 We will implement a meaningful but small subset of it, giving us a taste for how to implement IDE features.

 ## Queries